-The bachelor of science programs in engineering technology and information technology demonstrate that their graduates have: - a. an appropriate mastery of the knowledge, techniques, skills, and modern tools of their disciplines - b. an ability to apply current knowledge and adapt to emerging applications of mathematics, science, engineering, and technology - c. an ability to conduct, analyze and interpret experiments, and apply experimental results to improve processes - d. an ability to apply creativity in the design of systems, components, or processes appropriate to program educational objectives - e. an ability to function effectively on teams - f. an ability to identify, analyze and solve technical problems - g. an ability to communicate effectively - h. a recognition of the need for, and an ability to engage in lifelong learning - i. an ability to understand professional, ethical and social responsibilities - j. a respect for diversity and a knowledge of contemporary professional, societal and global issues - k. a commitment to quality, timeliness, and continuous improvement The bachelor of science programs in computer science and engineering, computer science and engineering technology and information technology also enable their students to achieve, by the time of graduation: - (a) An ability to apply knowledge of computing and mathematics appropriate to the discipline - (b) An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution - (c) An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs - (d) An ability to function effectively on teams to accomplish a common goal - (e) An understanding of professional, ethical, legal, security and social issues and responsibilities - (f) An ability to communicate effectively with a range of audiences - (g) An ability to analyze the local and global impact of computing on individuals, organizations, and society - (h) Recognition of the need for and an ability to engage in continuing professional development - (i) An ability to use current techniques, skills, and tools necessary for computing practice.
-Minor in Computer Science and Engineering Students may earn a minor in computer science and engineering (C.S.E.) by completing the six required courses listed below, plus two courses selected from the list of advanced courses.
-To be eligible to register for these courses, students must be coded as C.S.E. minor candidates and have successfully completed MATH 1850 and MATH 1860.
+The bachelor of science programs in engineering technology demonstrate that their graduates have the following learned capabilities: - a. an ability to select and apply the knowledge, techniques, skills, and modern tools of their discipline to broadly defined engineering technology activities - b. an ability to select and apply a knowledge of mathematics, science, engineering, and technology to engineering technology problems that require the application of principles and applied procedures or methodologies - c. an ability to conduct standard tests and measurements; to conduct, analyze and interpret experiments; and to apply experimental results to improve processes - d. an ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives - e. an ability to function effectively as a member or leader on a technical team - f. an ability to identify, analyze and solve broadly-defined engineering technology problems - g. an ability to apply written, oral, and graphical communication in both technical and nontechnical environments; and an ability to identify and use appropriate technical literature - h. an understanding of the need for and an ability to engage in self-directed continuing professional development - i. an understanding of and a commitment to address professional and ethical responsibilities including a respect for diversity - j. a knowledge of the impact of engineering technology solutions in a societal and global context, and k. a commitment to quality, timeliness, and continuous improvement.
+The bachelor of science programs in computer science and engineering, computer science and engineering technology and information technology enable their students to attain, by the time of graduation: - (a) An ability to apply knowledge of computing and mathematics appropriate to the discipline - (b) An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution - (c) An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs - (d) An ability to function effectively on teams to accomplish a common goal - (e) An understanding of professional, ethical, legal, security and social issues and responsibilities - (f) An ability to communicate effectively with a range of audiences - (g) An ability to analyze the local and global impact of computing on individuals, organizations, and society - (h) Recognition of the need for and an ability to engage in continuing professional development - (i) An ability to use current techniques, skills, and tools necessary for computing practice.
+Minor in Computer Science and Engineering Students may earn a minor in computer science and engineering (CSE) by completing the six required courses listed below, plus two courses selected from the list of advanced courses.
+To be eligible to register for these courses, students must be coded as CSE minor candidates and have successfully completed MATH 1850 and MATH 1860.
 A GPA of 2.0 is required in the EECS courses.
+Required courses: